 Hi, Rush.

-Um, I was gonna comment on a couple of things that I've heard lately.
+I was going to comment on a couple of things that I've heard lately.

 I am a psychiatrist.

-I've worked with chronically mentally ill patients for over twenty years.
+I've worked with chronically mentally ill patients for over 20 years.

-Now let's say we do feel that they're a danger to others, then we go to court and they're placed on what they is called a BA thirty two and it can take up to four weeks to get these patients in front of a judge, but oftentimes what happens is in that four week period of time, if you have a patient that is a psychiatric patient that does have a psychiatric illness or has a drug induced psychosis, which we often see, in the inpatient unit you cannot treat them unless they're in imminent danger to themselves or others.
+But oftentimes what happens is in that four-week period of time, if you have a patient that is a psychiatric patient that does have a psychiatric illness or has a drug-induced psychosis, which we often see, in the inpatient unit, you cannot treat them unless they're in imminent danger to themselves or others.

 I can't force them to take medication.